 To fix this issue, select the Cell containing Excel Formula > click in the Formula bar and remove the Space before the Equal sign.

 If everything about the Formula appears right and yet the Formula is not working, it is likely that the Cell containing the formula is in Text Format.

-Right-click on the Cell containing the Formula and click on Format Cells… option in the drop-down menu.
+1. Right-click on the Cell containing Formula and select Format Cells… option in the drop-down menu.

-On the Format Cells screen, set the format to General or a particular Number Format in which you want to display the result produced by the formula and click OK.
+2. On Format Cells screen, set the format to General or to a particular Number Format in which you want to display the result produced by the formula and click on OK.

-After changing the Format, click into the Formula bar and hit the Enter key on the keyboard of your computer.
+3. After changing Number Format, select the Cell Containing Formula > click into the Formula bar and hit the Enter key on the keyboard of your computer.

-You should now see the result of the Formula being displayed.
+You should now see the Formula working and producing results.